coatespt/cursor-twitter/SESSION_NOTES.md

   - Maybe it should be only on the busywords.
   - Jacquard similarity might not be important.
 Maybe just the raw occurrences?

-## Consider Stripping K-Means Out Entirely
-It doesn't do any harm, but we're never going to use it and it could be confusing.

 # Input and Output

 The input available for development purposes is two weeks of the decahose (about 500 Tweets/second.)
 It consists of JSON-formatted Tweets in files that have the file order encoded in the filenames as Unix start and end times.
 The files are about five minutes of Tweets at about 500 Tweets/second.
 The original files are unpacked into uncompressed CSV files.